POSITIONS: Head Coach/Co-Offensive Coordinator

 In his first season in 2012, Abell helped guide the Generals to an 8-3 overall record and a 6-1 mark in the ODAC during the 2012 season, his first season as head coach.
-W&L won the ODAC title for the second time in the last three seasons and advanced to the first round of the NCAA Tournament before falling to seventh-ranked Hobart, 38-20.
+W&L won the ODAC title for the second time in three seasons and advanced to the first round of the NCAA Tournament before falling to seventh-ranked Hobart, 38-20.

 W&L set 15 school records during the season, including nearly every scoring and rushing record.
 The Generals accumulated a school-record 4,001 rushing yards and finished one point shy (388 pts.) of the school record for points in a season.

 W&L led Division III with an average of 363.7 rushing yards per game and finished fourth nationally in third down conversion percentage, converting 52.8 percent of the time.
 The Generals also finished with averages of 431.3 total yards and 35.3 points per contest.

 Abell was honored as the ODAC Coach of the Year and he also received the VaSID College Division Coach of the Year and the Williard Bailey Award as the top NCAA Division II/III Coach in the State of Virginia.

 Prior to taking over as head coach, Abell served as the Generals' offensive coordinator and assistant head coach.
 He arrived at Washington and Lee as offensive coordinator prior to the 2008 season and helped transform the Generals’ offense into one of the best in Division III.
 W&L averaged 302.8 yards and 23.6 points per game during the 2008 campaign and saw those numbers increase each season under Abell’s leadership.
 The Generals improved to 23.8 points and 311.2 yards per game in 2009 and then jumped to 35.3 points and 438.8 yards per game as W&L won the ODAC title in 2010.
 Along the way, the Generals set records for rushing yards and scoring, producing six of the top 10 team rushing performances in conference history in finishing 8-3 overall.